 Geohintonia mexicana Glass & W.A.Fitz Maurice

-Geohintonia mexicana is a globular, usually solitary cactus with strongly ribbed stem that grows up to 4 inches (10 cm) tall and about the same in diameter.
-The stem is dark green covered with a grey pruina, with 18 to 20 ribs and a woolly apex.
-The spines are curved, easily detached, and up to 0.6 inches (1.5 cm) long.
-The flowers are rich pink to magenta and appear from spring to fall.
+Geohintonia mexicana is a small cactus with a spherical, usually solitary, strongly ribbed stem with 18 to 20 ribs and a woolly apex.
+The stem is dark green, covered with a grey pruina, and grows up to 4 inches (10 cm) tall and about the same in diameter.
+Spines are curved, easily detached, and up to 0.6 inches (1.5 cm) long.
+Flowers are rich pink to magenta and appear from spring to fall.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

-Overall, these are very attractive cacti for dish gardens or indoor display.
+Overall, these are very attractive cacti for dish gardens or indoor displays.
 A collection of them is especially attractive, as they look like a collection of balls tossed upon the ground.
 However, it is critical never to let these cacti be exposed to prolonged periods in water or even very high humidity.
 They will suffer from rot in the presence of humidity.
-Echinocactus are vulnerable to pests, including aphids, mealybugs, scale, and whitefly.
-If possible, identify the infestation as early as possible and treat with the leave toxic option.
+Echinocactus cacti are vulnerable to pests, including aphids, mealybugs, scale, and whitefly.
+If possible, identify the infestation as early as possible and treat it with the leave toxic option.

 It is best to repot at the beginning of the growing season or summer.
 To repot a cactus, make sure the soil is dry before repotting, then gently remove the pot.
 Knock away the old soil from the roots, making sure to remove any rotted or dead roots in the process.
 Treat any cuts with a fungicide.
 Place the plant in its new pot and backfill with potting soil, spreading the roots out as you repot.
 Leave the plant dry for a week or so, then begin to water lightly to reduce the risk of root rot.

 Learn more at How to Grow and Care for Echinocactus.

-Geohintonia mexicana is found only in Mexico (Nuevo León), where it grows on gypsum hills near Galeana.
+This species is found only in Mexico (Nuevo León), growing on gypsum hills near Galeana.

 - Back to genus Geohintonia